 Communities near Interstate 880 and the Port of Oakland experience elevated concentrations NOx and PM2.5, contributing to high rates of heart disease, lung disease, cancer, and asthma.
 This is attributable in large part to the trucking and industrial operations concentrated there.
-According to the California Air Resources Board (CARB), about 70% of air-pollution-related cancer risk in California is attributable to diesel particulate matter (DPM), a component of PM2.5.xii

-As in communities across the country, Black, Indigenous and people of color (BIPOC), and immigrant communities are disproportionately harmed by the air and soil pollution from trucking and heavy industry.
-West Oakland is ringed by the Oakland Seaport and Interstates 880, 580/80, and 980.
-Its census tracts range from 60-93% people of color - primarily Black - and rank in the 55th to 82nd statewide percentile in terms of pollution burden.
+According to the California Air Resources Board (CARB), about 70% of air-pollution-related cancer risk in California is attributable to diesel particulate matter (DPM), a component of PM2.5.xi range from 60-93% people of color - primarily Black - and rank in the 55th to 82nd statewide percentile in terms of pollution burden.
 South of West Oakland are the districts of Chinatown; Vietnamese and Spanish-speaking communities in the Fruitvale and San Antonio neighborhoods; and, bordering the Oakland International Airport, Deep East Oakland, which is primarily Black and Latinx.
 Deep East Oakland census tracts range from 85-98% people of color, and rank in the 56th to 88th percentile for pollution burden.
-Linking all of these communities is the I-880 freight corridor, marked by a history of industry, redlining, and disinvestment.^{Xiii}
+Linking all these communities is the I-880 freight corridor, marked by a history of industry, redlining, and disinvestment.xii